 In our lab we focus on engineering applications: have a look to our publications to know more about specific research topics.

-The Machine Learning Lab is directed by prof. Alberto Bartoli, assisted by prof. Eric Medvet, and hosts PostDocs, PhD students and MS students: check the opportunities.
-Read also our blog to know more about lab life.
+The Machine Learning Lab is directed by prof. Alberto Bartoli, assisted by prof. Eric Medvet, and hosts PostDocs, PhD students and LM, LT students: check the opportunities.

 The lab is located at Department of Engineering and Architecture (DIA), University of Trieste (room 1259, 2nd floor, building C3).
 We are on Twitter and Google+.